svlentink/myhugoblogs/lentink.consulting/content/post/intro.md

 <img src="https://cdn.lent.ink/img/chair.jpg">

-Love to gain more experience with container orchestration such as kubernetes.
+Love to deepen my experience with container orchestration such as kubernetes or do data engineering.
-Like it when my work incorporates data science, security and writing code.
+Like it when my work incorporates infrastructure, data science, security and writing code.